-When you confront an audit on your own, you are dealing with the complexities of the system for the first time and navigating your way through this process without a map.
+When business owners confront an audit on their own, they are dealing with the complexities of the system for the first time and navigating your way through this process without a map.
+Having an attorney client relationship during the state sales tax audit process is like hiring a guide to help you up a mountain.

 If you have been selected for a sales tax audit, you can probably remember in excruciating detail the exact moment you opened that envelope.
 Chances are you are still reeling.